- Docs

 The Agent uses a configuration file to control what it can access on the host machine, how it connects to the Files.com platform, and how it generates log files.
 This configuration file is generated automatically by your Files.com site, and the system administrator of the host machine can modify the settings as needed.
 This gives a system administrator the opportunity to review an Agent's configuration in cases where the Agent was created by someone else.

 Once the Agent service is running, you can use its Remote Server on Files.com to access local folders and integrate them with other Files.com features and capabilities.
-Use a Remote Mount to access local folders interactively through Files.com or use a Remote Sync to push files to, and pull files from, folders on the system that is hosting the Agent.
+Use a Remote Mount to access local folders interactively through Files.com or use a Sync to push files to, and pull files from, folders on the system that is hosting the Agent.

 Creating a Remote Server